saucelabs/sauce-docs/docs/dev/cli/saucectl/run.md

 <div className="cli-desc">
 <p><small>| OPTIONAL | BOOLEAN |</small></p>

 Enables detailed output during the test run in order to facilitate troubleshooting potential authentication, connection, and/or container issues.
-This flag does not require a value; including it inline sets it to `true`.
+This option does not require a value; including it inline sets it to `true`.

 ```bash
 saucectl run --verbose